How to Tell Your Partner You Want Couples Counseling

 As a couples counselor in Denver who specializes in Emotionally Focused Couples Therapy, I’ve been asked how to suggest marriage counseling to your partner a million times.
 Honestly, I don’t believe there are ‘right’ words that work for everyone.
 I do believe there is a ‘right’ message that can be effective for most people.

-When you suggest couples counseling to your partner, let them know you are interested in talking to someone who can help you better understand why the two of you aren’t as close as you used to be, learn new communication tools, and figure out how to settle arguments effectively.
-Express your interest in identifying your own role in the ‘problems’.
+Starting the conversation by letting your partner know you care about them, and want to do your part to help the relationship grow is important.
+Focusing on the fact it takes two to tango will go a long way!
+Let them know you are interested in talking to someone who can help you better understand each other, why the two of you aren’t as close as you used to be, learn new communication tools, and figure out how to settle arguments effectively.
+Express your interest in identifying your own role in the ‘problems’ and that you aren’t looking to prove your partner is the problem.
 This will decrease the chance your partner will think you’re try to fix or change them.

-An Emotionally Focused Therapist will support you both equally and no one will feel like it’s all their fault.
+Our job, as Emotionally Focused Therapists, is to make sure that doesn’t happen.
+We support you both equally and no one will feel like it’s all their fault.
 Our objective is to help you both feel heard and understood by each other in a way that allows you to, once and for all, understand how you’ve gotten into these patterns and how you can change them into interactions that bring closeness and connection.